ibarapascal/netbooks/README.md

 ```

 Since we want to use `isbn` as the unique index, we decide not to display the data which does not have `isbn` number.

+Addition: isbn also duplicated, remove them till the only one left.